Language-Technology-Assessment/European-open-AI-index/pages/guides/deep-dive-opengptx.md

 ---
 ::

-Listed: OLMo has far better openness standards than Teuken.
+Above: OLMo, a model with far better openness standards than Teuken, for reference.

 ## Model impact